fxkuehl/keyboard/layout.md

 Only bad bigrams and slow bigrams are calculated in the quality function.
 Since the set of slow bigrams excludes fast bigrams, it is an indirect measure of fast bigrams.
 The same could be said for bad bigrams, which are also excluded from the set of slow bigrams.
 However, bad bigrams use a different non-linear scaling to optimize for very small values.

-Thus the total number of bigrams and 3-grams that need to be looked to evaluate the quality function of one keyboard layout is 96 + 256 + 56 = 408.
+Thus the total number of bigrams and 3-grams that need to be looked up to evaluate the quality function of one keyboard layout is 96 + 256 + 56 = 408.

 ### Input text

 The input text used to evaluate the quality function can also be understood as a parameter.
-It determines the language that the keyboard layout gets optimized for.
+It determines the language and vocabulary that the keyboard layout gets optimized for.

 From early experience it appears that the size and diversity of the input text is important for making a keyboard layout that generalizes to most texts.
 For example initial experiments using a chapter from the Junglebook as input gave a skewed perception of common bigrams that did not generalize to other texts.
 For example the bigram "ow" is quite common in this text from the name "Mowgli", but it is not common in the English language in general.